awsdocs/amazon-detective-user-guide/doc_source/profile-pivot-from-service.md

-# Pivoting to a finding profile from Amazon GuardDuty or AWS Security Hub<a name="profile-pivot-from-service"></a>
+# Pivoting to a profile from Amazon GuardDuty or AWS Security Hub<a name="profile-pivot-from-service"></a>

 From the Amazon GuardDuty and AWS Security Hub consoles, you can navigate to Amazon Detective finding profiles\.
+From GuardDuty, you can also navigate to the entity profile for an entity that is related to a finding\.

 These links can help to streamline the investigation process\.
 When a finding might be a genuine cause for concern, you can quickly use Detective to see the associated resource activity and determine next steps\.
 You can then archive the finding if it is a false positive or explore further to determine the scope of the problem\.

 ## How to pivot to the Amazon Detective console<a name="profile-pivot-how-to"></a>

-The investigation links only work for GuardDuty finding types that Detective supports\.
+In Security Hub, the investigation links only work for GuardDuty finding types that Detective supports\.
 See [Supported finding types](supported-finding-types.md)\.

+In GuardDuty, the investigation links are available for all GuardDuty findings\.
+GuardDuty presents different investigation options based on whether Detective supports the finding type\.

 **To pivot to Detective from the GuardDuty console**